 It is of utmost importance to clarify that:

 - we are not in any way connected to any of the companies listed below (hereinafter the Merchant).

 - the Merchant is not a registered user of our platform and we do not have any records of their activity with regards to our platform.

-- we have never done any business with them; in fact we have never even communicated with them.
+- we have never done any business with them; in fact, we have never even communicated with them.

-- our business model does not include any cooperation with third parties acting as investment intermediary, financial brokers or similar, nor do we provide any financial advice ourselves.
+- our business model does not include any cooperation with third parties acting as an investment intermediary, financial brokers or similar, nor do we provide any financial advice ourselves.

 - the list consists of merchants that our compliance team has detected by the fraud reports of our users.

-List of identified companies/websites:
+List of identified and potentially fraudulent companies/websites::

 and many others...